bahuljain/scala-fun/README.md

 - `" " * 3` replicates the string 3 times.
 Very very awesome and useful.

 - `zipWithIndex` should be very useful.

+- Pure OO: Everything is an object :)

+## Traits
+- thick interfaces
+- contains:
+	- abstract methods: thin part of the trait's interface
+	- concrete methods: implemented in term of the abstract methods which provides richness to the interface.
+- cannot have class parameters.
+- super calls are statically bound in classes, whereas they are dynamically bound in traits.